hibbitts-design/docsify-this-multiple-page-blog-style-site/home.md

 # My Open Blog
 ## Create, Share and Collaborate

 Welcome to my open blog where I share thoughts on design, technology, and creativity.
-This space is built for collaboration - feel free to suggest edits or contribute your own perspectives.
+The source Markdown content used in this blog-style site is available for viewing and reuse.

 <div class="card-list">